beck1888/Becks-Website/README.md

 ### Funding
 This project is completely self funded.
 Most of it was free (aka I already owned the hardware).
 My only real operating expense are API keys.
 Right now I have $5.00 loaded onto the OpenAI api set up to not auto-reload, so if errors with api keys come up that is probably the cause.
 I can fund it more, but I'm trying to keep costs low because this is a side project.

+### Credits
+Thank you, among others, to Lottie Files for the animations on this site!

 ## AI Disclaimer
 This project uses AI which is known to make mistakes.
 Please always double check important info.
 Any mistakes the AI makes are not the dev's responsibility.